eitanturok/eitanturok.github.io/_drafts/2024-01-09-faster-dynamic-programming.md

 In 1985 two researchers Daniel Hirschberg and Lawrence Larmore noticed the very same thing: numerous DP problems have identical recurrence relations and differ only in the cost matrix $w$.
 Could it be that many famous DP problems are the exact same except for $w[i, j]$, the cost of transitioning from one item $x_i$ to another $x_j$?

-Hirschberg and Larmore noticed that this recurrence relation has a fundamental structure: given a sequence of items, this recurrence relation tries to find the *subsequence* of items which have the *minimum weight*.
+Hirschberg and Larmore noticed that this recurrence relation has a fundamental structure: given a sequence of items, this recurrence relation tries to find the *subsequence* of items which have the *minimum weight* when traversing the cost matrix $w$ across our recursive calls.
 For instance:

 * $\text{LIS}$ wants the longest subsequence of integers that is strictly increasing.
 * $\text{CC}$ wants the smallest subsequence of coins that equal $n$ cents.